 Cho, Sunghye.
 Text-tune alignment in Japanese children's songs. (in preparation)

 Cho, Sunghye, Naomi Nevler, Mark Liberman, Murray Grossman, ... and others at Penn FTD center and LDC.
-Prosodic boundaries in patients with neurodegenerative disease.
-(In preparation)
+Prosodic boundaries in patients with neurodegenerative disease. (submitted)

 Cho, Sunghye, ... and others at CAR and LDC.
 Girls with ASD behave differently during natural conversations. (in preparation)

 Cho, Sunghye.
 (2017).
 Development of pitch contrast and Seoul Korean intonation.
-Doctoral dissertation, University of Pennsylvania. [pdf]
+Doctoral dissertation, University of Pennsylvania. [link]

 My dissertation project explores how a tonogenetic sound change affects the intonation system of Seoul Korean.
 I investigate this question in depth by conducting a production experiment and analyzing two speech corpora.